nantaletracy/nantaletracy/README.md

 Overall, the journey of installing Ubuntu Server, setting up Docker, deploying Pi-hole, and venturing into Windows Server with Active Directory was a captivating experience.

-Despite encountering challenges and errors, the lessons learned and the knowledge gained were invaluable.
+Despite encountering challenges and errors, the lessons learned and the knowledge gained was invaluable.
 This experience has not only expanded my technical proficiency but has also reinforced the idea that learning from mistakes and troubleshooting are integral parts of growth and expertise in the ever-evolving world of technology.
 Thank you for taking the time to review my profile.

 WEEK 3

-In week 3, I learnt the following;
+In week 3, I learned the following;

 SWITCHING
-	* Layer 2 switching, its advantages and limitations.
+	* Layer 2 switching, its advantages, and limitations.

 	*Differences between bridges and switches.